 - Express your opinion

-I publish every serious comment – the critical ones too.
+I will publish every serious comment – even the critical ones.